jmgurvitch/art-of-data/_posts/2021-11-8-research-meta-analysis.md

 5. Why are they interested in this data?

+Smoking is a leading cause of lung cancer, which kills over one million people annually.
+Consequently, smoking cessation presents a promising avenue by which worldwide lung cancer rates can be reduced.
+With that in mind, the researchers were interested in determining whether nicotine-containing e-cigarettes helped smokers to quit with a greater efficacy than did nicotine patches, which, if confirmed, could fundamentally alter the paradigm of lung-cancer prevention.

 6. What data is being recorded?
 What data might be left out?